Saifullah041/Cyber-Progress/README.md

 That session was very valuable to me.
 "You cannot become a good defender if you're not a good attacker", said my respected teacher.
 Previously, I had planned not to take the cybersecurity course at my uni because it was too offense-heavy.
 But now I think it would be a great resource and chance for me to gain vital red teaming skills to further enhance my blue teaming expertise.
 Another very important thing that he told me was to focus on one thing properly at a time, and that I cannot do a job while my degree is not finished, so the best thing is to gain skills for now and do internships and projects to build up my portfolio.
 This way, I would be industry-ready when I finish my degree.
 Also, he insisted that I post about my progress on LinkedIn.
 It is a bit out of my comfort zone, but I will surely do it, in my own way, very soon.

 But perhaps the most important point he told me was to jump to practical learning as soon as I can, as Security+ is theory-heavy.
-And for that, he suggested me to start with TryHackMe.
+And for that, he suggested I start with TryHackMe.

 Ah, and while watching YouTube videos on cybersecurity guidance, I found out that networking knowledge is very important.
-Even though I did study a Computer Networks course a year ago at my uni in my second semester (in which I got a B 😔), I want to brush up my network knowledge.
+Even though I did study a Computer Networks course a year ago at my uni in my second semester (in which I got a B 😔), I want to brush up on my network knowledge.
 And so I have decided to study the Cisco Networking Basics course along with Security+ +.
 Anyhow, my updated roadmap looks like this now:

 **Get Security+ cert    →    Complete Cisco Networking Basics course    →    Study Cybersecurity course at my uni for red teaming skills    →    Start and progress in the TryHackMe SOC Level 1 learning path (and document it on LinkedIn)    →    Apply for and do internships in summer and winter holidays    →    Do projects and build my portfolio    →    Apply for jobs after I finish my degree**